-Enron Scandal is just one of the many cases of corporate misdemeanors that come in different shades and sizes from Ponzi schemes to product flops, ethical lapses, and high-profile corruption, all these are linked to one word, integrity.
-Hence, the need for stakeholders to look critically before they leap, and because businesses understand this, they always try to appear promising to attract the resources they need from unsuspecting stakeholders (employees, investors, partners, customers, regulators).
+Enron Scandal is just one of the many cases of corporate misdemeanors that come in different shades and sizes, from Ponzi schemes to product flops, ethical lapses, and high-profile corruption; all these links to one word, integrity.
+Hence, the need for stakeholders to look before they leap; because businesses understand this, they always try to appear promising to attract the resources they need from unsuspecting stakeholders (employees, investors, partners, customers, regulators).

 What is integrity in business?

 There are four levels of integrity: systemic, industry, organizational, and individual.
 Organizational integrity which is what we are concerned with is defined as the application of ethics at the organizational level.
 On this premise, Elegido (1996) gives six fundamental ethical principles in business: efficiency, fairness, role-responsibility, rationality, solidarity, and restraint from deliberate harm to others.
-To add his voice, Kevin Briscoe, on The CFO’S Perspective suggests that integrity can be built into business when there is genuine honesty, sincere commitment, equity, kindness, and respect in all ramifications (diversity of all sorts).
+To add his voice, Kevin Briscoe, on The CFO’s Perspective, suggested that integrity can be built into business when genuine honesty, sincere commitment, equity, kindness, and respect in all ramifications (diversity of all sorts) exist.
 In other words, business integrity or integrity in business is to what extent Briscoe and Elegido’s points are adopted.

 Why is integrity a matter of concern in business?

-In April 2010 BP decided to cut corners because of schedule and cost constraints which resulted in a failed 18,000 foot-deep cement cast that was supposed to contain oil and gas within the wellbore.
+In April 2010, BP decided to cut corners due to schedule and cost constraints resulting in a failed 18,000 foot-deep cement cast that was supposed to contain oil and gas within the wellbore.
 BP was ultimately responsible for the explosion and the large-scale devastation of life, property, and environment that followed the cement failure.

 What was the root cause of the failure?
-According to a two-part report by the Bureau of Ocean Energy Management, Regulation and Enforcement, and the Coast Guard, BP made some last-minute changes to plans without proper risk management, neglected critical indicators, and failed to ensure adequate Well-control response and emergency bridge response training for operators of the offshore Deepwater Horizon.
-The report also included seven violations of federal regulations, some of which require BP to conduct reliable tests of Well pressures and to notify federal regulators of changes in drilling plans.
+According to a two-part report by the Bureau of Ocean Energy Management, Regulation and Enforcement, and the Coast Guard, BP made some last-minute changes to plans without proper risk management, neglected critical indicators, and failed to ensure adequate well-control response and emergency bridge response training for operators of the offshore deep-water horizon.
+The report also included seven violations of federal regulations, some of which require BP to conduct reliable tests of well pressures and notify federal regulators of changes in drilling plans.

 To what extent were lives, property and environment affected?

-Corroborating Briscoe's points on building integrity into business activities, Freshbooks Blog added that there are five dimensions to integrity - trust, consistency, ownership, collectivity, and evolution.
+Corroborating Briscoe's points on building integrity into business activities, Freshbooks Blog added five dimensions to integrity - trust, consistency, ownership, collectivity, and evolution.